The Ultimate Guide to Affiliate Marketing for Bloggers

 2. Including affiliate links in my paid offerings.

-In my ebooks and courses, I include affiliate links for any tools or products I recommend.
-This works especially well because the people who purchase my books and courses already have a level of trust with me, meaning they’re more likely to purchase something I recommend.
-It’s a great strategy to make 2x the income with the same amount of work.
+In my courses, I include affiliate links for any tools or products I recommend to my students.
+This works especially well because the people who purchase my courses already have a high level of trust with me, meaning they're more likely to purchase something I recommend.

 If you find yourself struggling to make affiliate sales, here are a few final pointers: